relee713/hello_world/README.md

 # Hello, World!
-My name is Rachael Lee and I'm a Business Analyst getting my master's degree at William and Mary.
-I majored in English and Psychology in undergrad (also at William and Mary) and am a passionate, well-rounded student excited to enter the workforce this coming 2025!

-## Table of Contents
+This is my lovely Table of Contents
 - [Introduction](#introduction)
 - [Hobbies](#hobbies)
 - [Socials](#socials)

 ## Introduction
+My name is Rachael Lee and I'm a Business Analyst getting my master's degree at William and Mary.
+I majored in English and Psychology in undergrad (also at William and Mary) and am a passionate, well-rounded student excited to enter the workforce this coming 2025!

 ## Hobbies
 I love reading, writing, and all things art related!
 My most recent projects have been throwing pottery, specifically a series of teapots!